prakharmrsl/easypcceo.github.io/pages/tower-speakers/tower-speakers.md

 The [Klipsch R-24F](https://amzn.to/2AJD5Vq){: target="_blank"} has consistently proven itself as a worthy contender in its weight class.
 The speaker yields great results across the boards: it is efficient, the design is attractive, and the speaker features smooth audio reproduction.

-The speakers blast rumbling lows, clear mids and crisp highs, too.
+The speakers blast rumbling lows, clear mids and crisp highs.
 Unlike other floor standing tower speakers that sound muddy during hard-hitting bass, these speakers emit clear and impressive low bass frequencies.

 These tower speakers each have two 8-inch IMG subwoofers and a 1-inch tweeter that is responsible for a lot of the midrange and high frequencies.